somenath1435/somenath1435/README.md

 <h1 align="center">Hello 👋, I'm Somenath Sarkar</h1>
-<h3 align="center">A final year undergraduate student from IIT Patna.
-I have worked at Samsung Bangalore as a SDE Intern.
+<h3 align="center">A CSE graduate student from IIT Patna.
+Currently, I am working as SDE at Phonepe.
+I have worked at Housing.com as SDE and Samsung Bangalore as a SDE Intern.
 I was selected for Google Summer of Code in 2020.
 I am proficient in Data Structures and Algorithms.
 I have decent experience in Java Projects, rich knowledge in Android development and fair experience in Javascript frameworks or libraries like React and Node.</h3>

 - 📫 How to reach me **somenath1435@gmail.com**